Almond Flour Muffins

 almond flour muffins with streusel.

-Although I have a few almond flour muffin recipes here (hello, almond flour blueberry muffins, almond flour banana muffins, and almond flour pumpkin muffins), I have yet to do a simple almond flour muffin recipe… until now.
+Although I have a few almond flour muffin recipes here (hello, almond flour blueberry muffins, almond flour banana muffins, and almond flour pumpkin muffins), I have yet to create a simple one- until now.
+These may be my favorite because they taste like any good muffin!

 Table of Contents